Gambit81/Rillson/README.md

-Mindful ME
+# Mindful ME

 Welcome to Mindful ME, a website dedicated to the practice of mindfulness!
 This website provides information about mindfulness and practical tips for incorporating mindfulness into your daily routine.
-Getting Started

-To get started with Mindful ME, simply open the index.html file in your preferred web browser.
+View the page using this link: [Mindful ME](https://8000-gambit81-rillson-5h93ml97679.ws-eu93.gitpod.io/#section2).

 Features

 The Mindful ME website includes the following features:

-    Navigation bar with links to different sections of the website Sections dedicated to providing information about mindfulness and tips for practicing mindfulness Newsletter sign-up form for staying up-to-date on mindfulness news and events Social media links for joining the Mindful ME community
+* Navigation bar with links to different sections of the website
+* Sections dedicated to providing information about mindfulness and tips for practicing mindfulness
+* Newsletter sign-up form for staying up-to-date on mindfulness news and events
+* Social media links for joining the Mindful ME community

 Sections